-NOTE—LDPC tone mapping parameters DTM and DTM_DCM are applied for each frequency subblock, l = 0, 1, 2, and 3 with variant DTM_l and DTM_DCM_l based on the portion of RU or MRU located in this subblock.
+NOTE—For an RU or MRU that spans multiple 80M frequency subblocks, LDPC tone mapping is performed separately in each subblock on the portion of the RU/MRU falling within that subblock.
+The values of tone mapping parametersDTM_l and DTM_DCM_l for the portion of the RU/MRU falling within the l-th frequency subblock shall be determined as in Table x2.

-For an EHT PPDU without DCM, the LDPC tone mapping for the LDPC encoded stream for user u in the portion of r-th RU or MRU located in the l-th 80MHz subblock is done by permuting the stream of complex numbers generated by the constellation mappers (see 34.X.X.X (Constellation mapping)) as defined by Equation ( 1)(XX-XX).
+For an EHT PPDU without DCM, the LDPC tone mapping for the LDPC encoded stream for user u in the portion of r-th RU/MRUlocated in the l-th 80MHz subblock is done by permuting the stream of complex numbers generated by the constellation mappers (see 34.X.X.X (Constellation mapping)) as defined by Equation ( 1)(XX-XX).

 ( 1)